-Threat Analyses: Reports looking at the "disinformation lifecycle" to identify the tactics and techniques that enable online media manipulations, including agents, instigators, intermediaries and intended targets, as well as the web resources used, online/offline interactions and emerging technological risks (e.g. deep fakes) by combining expertise in fact-checking, journalism, network science, data and computer science.
+Threat Analyses: Reports looking at the anatomy of disinformation and the 'disinformation lifecycle', to identify the principles, tactics and techniques that enable online media manipulations.
+It is assumed that disinformation on a variety of topics is disseminated by the same group(s) of actors, which makes them potentially worthwhile objects of study, also to test the validity of this assumption.
+Studies can focus on agents, instigators, intermediaries and intended targets, as well as the web resources used, cross-platform and/or cross-lingual operations, online/offline interactions and emerging technological risks (e.g. deep fakes) by combining expertise in fact-checking, journalism, network science, data and computer science.

 "Follow-the Money" Investigations: Reports on the role of advertising networks, influencers and other channels that enable the monetisation, or allow the sponsoring of online disinformation, with a view to tracing disinformation campaigns back to relevant funding sources and evaluating budgets.
+This could go beyond looking at business models to the economics of disinformation at large.
+One understudied and potentially worthwhile avenue for further study is the (black) market for data brokers and data(bases), which can include but are not limited to user accounts and behavioural data, and how these contribute to the spread of disinformation.
 Collaborations between journalists, economists and experts in digital advertising and media would be essential for a proper understanding of such mechanisms.